-The order that we teach phonics is attached below:
+The rationale and order that we teach phonics is attached below

 When your child starts in F1 or F2, you will have a chance to learn more about phonics teaching from their teacher.
 Please practice at home with them- children learn much quicker if this happens!

 Our new library is now open- see the photos below.
 Each class has a time during the week where they can sit on the cushions and listen to their teacher read to them.

 Mrs Hayles has shown each class how to use the library and each class will get the chance to join Mrs Hayles or Mrs James one lunchtime each week to hear or story, take their AR quiz or just read!

 Children are encouraged to love books and read for pleasure.
 With this in mind, children are given many opportunities throughout the day in which they can read, on their own, in a group or with the whole class.
 Reading at home is also crucial.

 This year, we have introduced the Accelerated Reader programme with years 2 to 6.
 With AR, children read a book and then take a comprehension quiz about it as soon as possible.
 This is all completed online and children are given regular feedback on how they have done.
 The programme also adds up how many words each child has read so far in the year.
 We have a competition ongoing where we are waiting for our first 'Word Millionaire' to emerge- this person will be taken to a book shop and will be allowed to choose books which reach up to the top of their leg!!!!
 It's all very exciting.